Tech group sides with Apple in Qualcomm's iPhone ban dispute

 3 Min Read

-July 20 (Reuters) - A group representing major technology companies has aligned itself against Qualcomm Inc in its legal dispute with Apple Inc by calling on regulators to reject Qualcomm's bid to ban the import of iPhones.
+(Reuters) - A group representing major technology companies has aligned itself against Qualcomm Inc (QCOM.O) in its legal dispute with Apple Inc (AAPL.O) by calling on regulators to reject Qualcomm's bid to ban the import of iPhones.

-A lobbying group that represents Alphabet Inc's Google , Amazon.com Inc, Microsoft Corp and Facebook Inc filed comments with the U.S. International Trade Commission.
+A lobbying group that represents Alphabet Inc's Google (GOOGL.O), Amazon.com Inc (AMZN.O), Microsoft Corp (MSFT.O) and Facebook Inc (FB.O) filed comments with the U.S. International Trade Commission.

 "If the ITC were to grant this exclusion order, it would help Qualcomm use its monopoly power for further leverage against Apple and allow them to drive up prices on consumer devices," Ed Black, the CEO of the group, said in a statement.
 “What’s at stake here is certainly the availability of iPhones and other smartphones at better prices."